hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 		+ It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed.
 		+  What are the advantages? <!-- control, incomplete gift -->
 		+  What are the disadvantages? <!-- It can cause title problems.
 Medicaid issues. -->
+	+ <a id="re-llc-gift-transfer-tax"></a>Is a New York State or New York City transfer tax imposed on gifts of membership interests of a limited liability company that owns New York real property?
 + <a id="poap-def"></a>What is the definition of a "limited power of appointment"?
 The definitions of "power of appointment" are different under federal law and New York law.
 + Medicaid planning
 	+ Medicaid is intended to help the poor, but it is also for middle class New Yorkers.